Síol Anmchadha: History

 At its largest extent, the Kings of Síol Anmchadha ruled all the land on the west shore of Lough Derg (Shannon) as far south as Thomond; the land between the Shannon and Suck rivers; and a corridor of land, known as Lusmagh, across the Shannon in Munster, in the direction of Birr.
+It was centred around the barony of Longford.

 The ruling dynasty later took the surname Ó Madadháin, anglicised as Maddan or Madden.
-In the later medieval era they were sometime vassals of the Earls of Ulster and their successors, The Clanricardes.
+In the later medieval era, they were sometimes vassals of the Earls of Ulster and their successors, the Clanricardes.

 Legacy

 In 1651, after the area had been incorporated into the Kingdom of Ireland, land belonging to the Madden, Kelly, Burke and other families was appropriated during the Cromwellian conquest of Ireland.
 In particular, the English brothers John Eyre and Edward Eyre took much land.
-"Eyrecourt" in the area is named after them (it was originalled called Dún an Uchta) and their descendant became Baron Eyre.
+"Eyrecourt" in the area is named after them (it was originally called Dún an Uchta) and their descendant became Baron Eyre.

 The name Síol Anmchadha survives to the present day in the placename Baile Mór Síol Anmchadha, the Irish language version of Lawrencetown, County Galway.